Dairy industry in the United States

-The dairy industry in the United States includes the farms, cooperatives, and companies that produce milk and cheese and related products, such as milking machines, and distribute them to the consumer.
+The dairy industry in the United States includes the farms, cooperatives, and companies that produce milk, cheese and related products such as milking machines, and distribute them to the consumer.
 By 1925, the United States had 1.5-2 million dairy cows, each producing an average of 4200 lb of milk per year.
-By 2007, there were 9.1 million dairy cows but their average milk production was over 20,000 pounds per year, with eight pounds per gallon.
+By 2007, there were 9.1 million dairy cows with an average milk production of over 20,000 pounds per year and eight pounds per gallon.

 History

 European dairy practices varied from place to place, and immigrants to the United States would work together to import and improve on the best Europe traditions.
 One result was a variety of dairy practices across the United States.